curl/curl/docs/cmdline-opts/list-only.md

 include sub-directories and symbolic links.

 (SFTP)
 When listing an SFTP directory, this switch forces a name-only view, one per line.
-This is especially useful if the user wants to machine-parse the contents of an SFTP directory since the normal directory view provides more information than just file names.
+This is especially useful if the user wants to machine-parse the contents of an SFTP directory since the normal directory view provides more information than just filenames.

 (POP3)
 When retrieving a specific email from POP3, this switch forces a LIST command